openebs-archive/openebs-docs/docs/ugndm.md

    **Note:** The blockdevice CR should be created on the same namespace where openebs is installed.

-4. Repeat the same steps for each partitioned device and create blockdevice CR for each device.
+4. Repeat the same steps for each unsupported device and create blockdevice CR for the devices.

 5. Verify if the blockdevice is created by running the following `kubectl get blockdevice -n openebs` command.